carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 }
 ~~~
-{: .source}
+{: .language-groovy }

-This configuration defines three different profiles: `standard`, `cluster` and `cloud` that set different process configuration strategies depending on the target runtime platform.
-By convention the standard profile is implicitly used when no other profile is specified by the user.
+This configuration defines three different profiles: `standard`,
+`cluster` and `cloud` that set different process configuration
+strategies depending on the target execution platform.
+By
+convention the standard profile is implicitly used when no

-To enable a specific profile use `-profile` option followed by the profile name:
+other profile is specified by the user.
+To enable a specific
+profile use `-profile` option followed by the profile name:

 ~~~
 nextflow run <your script> -profile cluster
 ~~~
 {: .language-bash}

+> ## Configuration order
+>
+> Settings from profiles will override general settings
+> in the configuration file.
+However, it is also important
+> to remember that configuration is evaluated in the order it
+> is read in.
+For example, in the following example, the `publishDir`
+> directive will always take the value 'results' even when the
+> profile `hpc` is used.
+This is because the setting is evaluated
+> before Nextflow knows about the `hpc` profile.
+If the `publishDir`
+> directive is moved to after the `profiles` scope, then `publishDir`
+> will use the correct value of `params.results`.
+>
+> ~~~
+> params.results = 'results'
+> process.publishDir = params.results
+> profiles {
+>     hpc {
+>         params.results = '/long/term/storage/results'
+>     }
+> }
+> ~~~
+> {: .language-groovy}

 ## Inspecting the Nextflow configuration

 You can use the command `nextflow config` to print the resolved
 configuration of a workflow.
-This allows you to see what settings Nextflow will use to run a workflow.
+This allows you to see what settings
+Nextflow will use to run a workflow.

 ~~~
 $ nextflow config workflow_02.nf -profile test
 ~~~
 {: .language-bash}

-Would output:

 ~~~
 FIXME: fill in